 I didn't think I could stand it.
 The blood in my veins hadn't felt colder since the night I was floating in the Atlantic.

-Jacqueline was my daughter, I had known from the moment I ended up here that she was my daughter.
-But I had never realized she dint' know anything about me.
+Jacqueline was my daughter; I had known from the moment I ended up here that she was my daughter.
+But I had never realized she didn't know anything about me.

-"I told you you should let go," Mr. Andrews told me.
+"I told you that you should let go," Mr. Andrews told me.